 - What is your sale-to-list ratio?

 - What makes you better than other agents?

 - Do you have any references from past clients?

 - What else should I know?

-Selling a House Without a Realtor
+Selling a House Without an Agent

 Keep in mind that all housing markets aren’t the same.
 That’s why it’s wise to learn as much as possible about the market in your area.
 That way, you can pick the appropriate selling price based on what similar homes are selling for in your neighborhood.

 When you’re ready to list your home, consider posting it online.
-Websites like Zillow and Craigslist let homeowners list their homes for free for a specific period of time.
-For a fee, you also have the option of advertising your home on a site like forsalebyowner.com, which can include your listing in almost every multiple listing service (MLS) in the U.S.
+Websites like Zillow let homeowners list their homes for free for a specific period of time.
+For a fee, you also have the option of advertising your home on a site like ForSalebyOwner.com, which can include your listing in almost every multiple listing service in the U.S.